 All students registered in any form of English 10 will write the NSE English 10.
 This includes students in courses such as English 10 Plus, English 10 Pre-IB, and English 10 O2.
 Students who have an Individual Program Plan (IPP) in English Language Arts, and therefore work toward a different set of outcomes, do not participate in the examination.

-The NSE English Advisory Group, comprised of high school English teachers representing all school boards in Nova Scotia assists in the development of examinations.
+The NSE English Advisory Group, comprised of high school English teachers representing all regions in Nova Scotia, assists in the development of examinations.
 The Advisory Group, under the guidance of department assessment and evaluation coordinators, follows the examination development procedures outlined in the Nova Scotia Assessment Development Model.
 All processes, examination development, administration, scoring, and reporting are facilitated by Student Assessment and Evaluation of the Department of Education and Early Childhood Development.